ehienabs/eftychia/readme.md

 ## Provisioning the infrastructure <a name = "provision_infra"></a>

-After configuring the provider, you can assign variables by editing the tf.vars file, then declearing them using the variables file.
+After configuring the provider, you can assign variables by editing the tf.vars file, then declare them using the variables file.
 Running terraform apply within the cloned directory.

 ## Usage <a name = "usage"></a>